-As part of an information architecture intensive course I took in the middle of 2019, I was tasked to work with three other designers to redesign the Pilgrim Monument and Provincetown Museum's website.
+As part of some client work completed in the middle of 2019, I was tasked to work with three other designers to redesign the Pilgrim Monument and Provincetown Museum's website.
 Over the course of a week, our team had to analyze the existing information architecture with the current website and address any usability problems through a complete redesign of the most visited parts of the website.
 The final deliverables of this project were clickable prototypes for both mobile and web.

 The Pilgrim Monument and the Provincetown Museum are two linked cultural institutions and tourist landmarks in Provincetown, Massachusetts established to commemorate the Mayflower Pilgrims’ first landing in the New World in Provincetown in November 1620.
 Their website is managed by a joint non-profit organization that organizes events and manages finances, donations, event space, and tickets for both of the landmarks.
 In a one-week intensive course on Information Architecture as part of Bentley University's Master's in Human Factors program, my team of four collaborated to document, evaluate, and redesign the organizations' website architecture and provide wireframes for two different user paths for both mobile and desktop.

 The goal of the project was to evaluate the organizations' website to identify where improvements could be made to better serve their business goals, namely, to boost visitation to the museum and monument, to increase facility rentals, and to generate more donations.
 The team was charged with redesigning the site's information architecture and creating mobile and desktop wireframes for two separate user flows.